gbif/ipt/resourceMetadata.md

 #### FAQ:

-**Q.** What should I do if my data cannot be made freely available?
+##### Q. What should I do if my data cannot be made freely available?

 **A.** You should publicise its existence by publishing metadata about it.
 You can indicate the data can be made available by request, to encourage future collaboration and meta-analysis.

+##### Q. How can I apply a license to my dataset?

+**A.** Simply use the IPT's built-in metadata editor following [these instructions](https://github.com/gbif/ipt/wiki/IPT2ApplyingLicense.wiki#dataset-level).

+Alternatively if your metadata is already in EML you should assign the dataset a machine readable license before uploading it to the IPT following [these instructions](https://github.com/gbif/ipt/wiki/IPT2ApplyingLicense.wiki#supplementary-information)